 14.1 Our right to vary these terms.
 We reserve the right to vary these Terms from time to time.
 Please check the introduction to when these Terms were last updated.

 14.2 Agency warranty.
 If you are acting as agent for individual delegates, you warrant that you are authorised by such delegates to accept these Terms on their behalf.

 14.3 Assignment and other dealings.
 We may transfer our rights and obligations under a Contract to another organisation, but this will not affect your rights or our obligations under these Terms.
 You may only transfer your rights or your obligations under these Terms to another person if we agree in writing.

 14.4 Communication between us.
-Any notice or other communication given by you to us, or by us to you, under or in connection with the Contract shall be in writing and shall be delivered personally, sent by pre-paid first class post or other next working day delivery service or e-mail.
+Any notice or other communication given by you to us, or by us to you, under or in connection with the Contract shall be in writing and shall be delivered personally, sent by pre-paid first class post or other next working day delivery service or e-mail using the contact details set out on the invoice and on our [website] .
 The provisions of this clause shall not apply to the service of any proceedings or other documents in any legal action.

 14.5 Severance.
 Each of the clauses of these Terms operates separately.
 If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs will remain in full force and effect.

 14.6 Third parties.
-Subject to clause 14.2, this Contract is between you and us.
+This Contract is between you and us.
 No other person shall have any rights to enforce any of its terms.

 14.7 Governing law.
-This Contract and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales.
+This Contract and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law.

 14.8 Jurisdiction.
-We both irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).
+We both irrevocably agree that the English courts shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).